“Those who can’t change their minds can’t change anything.”George Bernard Shaw

 “It’s easier to act your way into a new way of thinking than think your way into a new way of acting.”Jerry Sternin, The Power of Positive Deviance

-If you change everything else, your mind will feel FOMO and follow suit.
+If you do something that stretches your comfort zone’s boundaries, your mind will feel FOMO and follow suit.
 Here are some things to try changing today to be more open-minded:

 - Clothing.
 What we wear affects how we think and act.
 So maybe try dressing like a hippie or, if you work from home, do so naked to be more vulnerable and open to new ideas.

 - Identity.
 Challenging your beliefs and opinions challenges your identity.
 That’s hard.
 So change your identity entirely by pretending to be someone else.
 It frees you up to see and believe things from different angles without challenging your identity.
 (PS: Role play’s also a fun relationship hack.)

 - Exercise.
 Ditch the gym and work out outside.
 Do a handstand.
 Brush your body.
 The fresh air will have added mind-opening benefits.